Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 hit the <kbd>Tab</kbd> key, the shell will try to fill in the rest of the directory or file name.

-Return to your home directory:
+First of all, typing `cd` after the prompt and pressing enter will always take you back to your home directory.Let's do this:

 ~~~
 $ cd